AwalaApp/specs/rs013-pubsub.md

 ## Abstract

-This specification will extend [Relaynet Core (RS-000)](rs000-core.md) to support the [Publish-Subscribe pattern](https://www.enterpriseintegrationpatterns.com/patterns/messaging/PublishSubscribeChannel.html) in centralized and decentralized services.
+This specification will extend [Relaynet Core (RS-000)](rs000-core.md) to support the [Publish-Subscribe pattern](https://www.enterpriseintegrationpatterns.com/patterns/messaging/PublishSubscribeChannel.html) through a [Distributed Hash Table (DHT)](https://en.wikipedia.org/wiki/Distributed_hash_table).
 This document is a just placeholder because this functionality is not a top priority as of this writing.

-## Introduction
+## Overview

-- Endpoints will tell their corresponding gateways which topics they want to be subscribed to.
+- Endpoints will tell their corresponding gateways which senders and/or topics they want to be subscribed to.
-- Gateways will push _broadcast parcels_ to a distributed database, for other gateways in the network to consume such parcels and pass them on to their endpoints.
+- Gateways will publish _broadcast parcels_ for other gateways in the network to consume such parcels and pass them on to their endpoints.
-- The database will be analogous to a "mutable blockchain".
-Obviously, blockchains are immutable by definition, so the term isn't technically correct.
-This would be a system with the following properties:
-  - Peer-to-peer.
-No central authority.
-  - Nodes will be responsible for storing valid parcels until they expire.
+- Parcels will be deleted from the DHT as soon as they expire.
-  - Node operators should ideally be rewarded for hosting parcels.
-  - It may be necessary to support sharding, especially if the parcels aren't limited to just a few kilobytes.
-- Use cases
+- Use cases:
   - A social network could use this mechanism to distribute posts, especially those that have to reach millions of users.
   - Software update notifications.

 ## Addressing

 Syntax: `rnt:serviceId[/topicId[?queryString]]`.
-Useful to broadcast messages.
-The format of the serviceId depends on whether the service is centralised or decentralised:
+The format of the `serviceId` depends on whether the service is centralised or decentralised:

 - Centralised: A domain name or IP address.
 - Decentralised: A random, 128-bit hex string.